How does the Moon affect our moods?6483x 10. 09. 2019 1 Reader

 Cyclic bipolar disorder

 Twelve years later, the renowned psychiatrist Thomas Wehr published a paper describing 17 patients with Cyclic Bipolar Disorder - a mental illness in which the patient's mood suddenly ranges from depression to mania - whose illnesses, unlike Avery's patient, showed unusual cyclicity.

 Thomas Wehr said:

 “I was puzzled by the unusual accuracy that usually does not mean biological processes.
-It led me to think that these cycles were driven by an external influence, which apparently fit into the influence of the Moon (given the historical assumptions about the influence of the Moon on human behavior). ”
+It led me to think that these cycles were driven by external influence, which apparently fit the influence of the Moon (given the historical assumptions about the influence of the Moon on human behavior). ”

 There have also been rumors that a pregnant woman is likely to give birth at full moon, but any scientific validity is, according to recorded birth records, insufficient during various lunar cycles.
 The same is true of the evidence that the lunar cycle increases or decreases the violent tendencies of people diagnosed with mental disorder or prisoners - although one study suggests that outdoor criminal activity (street or natural beach-type incidents) may increase with the amount of moonlight.

 Sleep quality study depending on the moon phase

 On the contrary, evidence supports the thesis that sleep varies according to the position of the moon.
 For example, a study in 2013, conducted in a highly controlled sleep lab environment, showed that during a full moon people fell asleep on average five minutes longer and slept twenty minutes less than the rest of the month - even if they were not exposed to sunlight.
 Measurements of their brain activity showed that the amount of deep sleep experienced by them decreased by 30%.
 However, it should be added that the replicating study failed to confirm these findings.